ds4dm/ZERO/docs/support_files/EPEC.rst

  };

-**Step 2**  Next, we should define the lower level of each leader (u-v leader as well as the x-y leader) as a :py:class:`Game::NashGame` object.
-For convenience, we write the following two functions that return a ``std::sharedptr<Game::NashGame>``.
+**Step 2**  Next, we should define the lower level of each leader (u-v leader as well as the x-y leader) as a :cpp:class:`Game::NashGame` object.
+For convenience, we write the following two functions that return a ``std::shared_ptr<Game::NashGame>``.
 Note that

 - The referred object contains the follower's game along with any constraint in the leader level.
 - The referred object does not contain the follower's objective (which could potentially depend upon other leaders' variables).
 - We create the object, *without* assuming the presence of other leaders.

-The following code returns the ``std::shareptr<>`` as required.
-To refresh the concepts about creating a :py:class:`Game::NashGame` object, refer to the Nash Game tutorial.
+The following code returns the ``std::shared_ptr<>`` as required.
+To refresh the concepts about creating a :cpp:class:`Game::NashGame` object, refer to the Nash Game tutorial.

 .. code-block:: c